 Beware of bad zoning, which

 makes you unsafe

-contribute to crime in the U.S. Large areas have been reserved
+contribute to crime in the U.S. By that I mean that large areas have been reserved

 for single use.

-Angeles closes in the late afternoon and early evening, people stepping out of their hotels have to be careful.
+Angeles closed in the late afternoon and early evening, people stepping out of their hotels had to be careful.

 Moreover, the greatly increased number of both parents working with